open-synergy/mdbook-prosedur-umum/src/fa/membuat-supplier-invoice-manual.md

 ## <a name="input">A. START</a>

-*Condition*: Ada supplier invoice diterima
+*Message*: Ada supplier invoice diterima

 ## <a name="role">B. ROLE YANG TERLIBAT</a>